MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/fontDesigner.rst

 Font Designer
 =============

 Principle
 =========

-The Font Designer module is a graphical tool (Eclipse plugin) that runs within the MicroEJ IDE used to build and edit MicroUI fonts.
-It stores fonts in a platform-independent format.
+The Font Designer module is a graphical tool (Eclipse plugin) that runs within the MicroEJ IDE used to build and edit ``.ejf`` fonts.
+It stores fonts in a VEE Port independent format.

+..
+XXX_TODO mention is as deprecated ?

 Functional Description
 ======================